kanbanyte/sepb/assessments/test_plan.md

 #### Pass/Fail Criteria

-The task of delivering and assembly tray of parts to the user must be completed in a smooth manner, ensuring that all the correct parts remain on the tray while in motion,and none of the parts are damaged during the pick and place task.
+The task of delivering and assembly tray of parts to the user must be completed in a smooth manner, ensuring that all the correct parts remain on the tray while in motion, and none of the parts are damaged during the pick and place task.

 #### Testing Constants
 The locations of the parts are constant.
 The system will not need to search for a part, rather just check if a part is in a certain location.